 “It has a certain holiday spirit to it,” she said.
 “It’s become a community building event … At certain times I would ask students, ‘Do you want to do something different?’
 They would look at me shocked and say, ‘Not do Breads of the World?'”

 “It started to become unthinkable that we would not do ‘Breads of the World’ the week of Thanksgiving break.”

 At the end of the ceremony, students sit at a table and enjoy breads — bought largely from restaurants on Myrtle Avenue — representing cultures across the world.

 Following her dreams

-S. Wilcox quickly noted that she started at St. Joe’s shortly after the creation of the Academic Center for English Studies (ACES), and saw its immense growth first-hand.
+S. Susan quickly noted that she started at St. Joe’s shortly after the creation of the Academic Center for English Studies (ACES), and saw its immense growth first-hand.
 Her office at the time was inside St. Angela’s Hall, across from the ACES office, so she interacted with the College’s international students and learned about their specific needs.

 She also recalled a huge boom in programming at the College: Originally, there was only one common hour a week, but in 2004, the College saw growth in programming, and student participation, and common hours were bumped up to five days a week.

 S. Susan said she will always cherish her years working for the College.